AlirezaSM/led-token-classification/README.md

 ## Results

 The results of the label error detection methods are presented in the notebook, including `Lift score`, `AUROC` and `AUPRC`.
-Here is an example of the Lift score of different scoring methods using BERT model on merged dataset.
+Here is an example of the Lift score of different scoring methods using BERT model on the merged dataset.

 <p align="center">
     <img src="https://github.com/AlirezaSM/led-token-classification/assets/36541098/dc8cdd30-3acd-4de5-a93a-a1263f1ded51" alt="a_lift" width="700"/>